chevere/xr-docs/introduction/README.md

 # Introduction

-XR is a dump debug server utility for PHP.
+XR Debug is a dump debug utility for PHP.
 No extras required, debug your PHP code anywhere.
+It uses a ReactPHP SSE server to provide a web-based debug application.

 Here's an example for any PHP code: